Special Educational Needs and Disability & English as an Additional Language

 - Evidence-based intervention for:

-- The RAISE intervention (a small group for students with multiple and/or profound
+- The RAISE intervention (a small group for children with multiple and/or profound learning difficulties).

-- Deployed Teaching Assistants working alongside students in mainstream lessons.
+- Deployed Teaching Assistants working alongside children in mainstream lessons.

 - OCR Life Skills Programme.